oidc-sweden/openid-federation-hosting/openid-federation-hosting-1_0.md

 }
 ```

 **Example 1**: Excerpt of the Subordinate Statement issued by `https://superior-entity.example.com` for the subject `example-legacy`, where the Intermediate Entity itself hosts the subject's Entity Configuration.
-This is indicated using the `ec_location` claim.
+This is indicated using the `ec_location` Claim.

 ```json=
   "ec_location" : "data:application/entity-statement+jwt,eyJhb...Qssw5c"